Francesca Tripodi

 Dr. Francesca Tripodi is a sociologist and media scholar whose research examines the relationship between social media, political partisanship, and democratic participation, revealing how Google and Wikipedia are manipulated for political gains.

-She holds a PhD and MA in sociology from the University of Virginia, as well as an MA in communication, culture, and technology from Georgetown University.
+She holds a Ph.D. and M.A. in sociology from the University of Virginia, as well as an M.A. in communication, culture, and technology from Georgetown University.
 Before coming to Carolina, she was an assistant professor of sociology at James Madison University

 In 2019, Dr. Tripodi testified before the U.S. Senate Judiciary Committee on her research, explaining how search processes are gamed to maximize exposure and drive ideologically based queries.
 This research is the basis of her book, which is under contract with Yale University Press.
 She also studies patterns of gender inequality on Wikipedia, shedding light on how knowledge is contested in the 21st century.